aaronpowell/aaronpowell.github.io/src/content/posts/2019-12-11-optimising-our-blazor-search-app.md

 ## Updating the Component

-With the logic to build the index pushed off to a console application we can now drastically simplify the component that we've created.
+With the logic to build the index pushed off to a console application, we can now drastically simplify the component that we've created.
 First we'll download the zip file as a stream and write it to disk:

 ```fsharp
 let downloadIndex() =